livingdocsIO/documentation/content/enterprise/guides/workflows/proofreading-task.md

 ---
-title: Add your custom proofreading task
+title: Proofreading Task
+description: Configure a proofreading task that can be used by editorial teams to assign documents to subeditors.
 menus:
   guides:
     parent: Workflows
 ---

 This guide will show you how to add a custom `proofreading` task.
 A `proofreading` task is a special form of a task with some additional config settings and plugins.
-If you want to know how to add a custom task in general, you can read more [here]({{< ref "add-custom-task.md" >}})
+If you want to know how to add a review task or another generic task, you can read more [here]({{< ref "review-task.md" >}})

 The screenshot below shows the task in question.